 Balancing transportation needs with expected revenues is a challenge.
 In 1992, Colorado voters passed a state constitutional amendment limiting how the state and local governments could impose tax increases.
 The Taxpayer Bill of Rights, known as TABOR, requires all government agencies in Colorado to put any tax increases to a vote of the people.
 As a result, the state fuel tax rate has been frozen at 22 cents per gallon since 1992.
-As of July 2021, Colorado ranks 42nd in the nation when comparing tax rates with other states.
+As of July 2023, Colorado ranks 42nd in the nation when comparing tax rates with other states.

 In order to comply with TABOR, while maximizing the power of the dollar, Colorado has been looking at various options to augment fuel tax revenues.
 During the 2021 Legislative Session, the Colorado General Assembly passed Senate Bill 21-260, an omnibus bill that creates new enterprises and establishes fee structures for various transportation related activities.
 Additionally, with the passage of the Infrastructure Investment and Jobs Act (IIJA) at the federal level, Colorado expects to receive at least \$716.5 million from FHWA and \$181.5 million from FTA for Federal Fiscal Year 2022 and each year after that over the life of the authorization.
-Below is a breakdown of expected total revenues for CDOT for FY2025.

 The table below illustrates the revenues expected for use in the FY2026 - FY2029 STIP.
 These revenues are based on the updated revenue forecasts as of March 2025.
-The table also includes the total estimated project cost for those projects included in the FY2026 - FY2029 STIP.
+The table also includes the current estimated project cost for the projects included in the FY2026 - FY2029 STIP.